 Destiny in the News

-Destiny Arts Center is one of Oakland’s best kept secrets.
+Destiny Arts Center has been on the scene in Oakland since 1988.
 See below for local news coverage of the impact of our programs.

 Vision Hispana, 12.10.2011

 In the last week of November, there were 170 violent crimes in Oakland, as reported by Oakland Crimespotting.
 In response to this violence, an army is growing in Oakland.
 But this unique army – some 20,000 strong and with 23 years of training – fights for peace.